GuiPimenta-Dev/lambda-forge-docs/docs/page6.md

 - **Timeout:** Specifies a maximum duration of 5 minutes for Lambda execution.
 - **Layers:** Adds the requests and bs4 layers to the Lambda function.
 - **Environment Variables:** Establishes the required environment variables for operation.
-- **DynamoDB Access:** Provides the Lambda function with write access to the DynamoDB books table.
+- **DynamoDB Access:** Provides the Lambda function with write access to the DynamoDB Books table.
-- **SNS Trigger:** Utilizes the SNS class helper method to link an SNS topic with the Lambda function.
+- **SNS Trigger:** Utilizes the SNS class helper method to link an SNS topic with the production Lambda function.
 - **SNS Publishing Permissions:** Empowers the Lambda function to publish messages to the books topic.

 ## Scheduling Executions With Event Bridge